Industry

 Event Manager, Innopreneurs Season 12

-Ashwin Korde managed the operational execution of Innopreneurs Season 12.
-A two-day event with 400+ attendees, 10 startup pitches, multiple VC sessions, and government officials requires significant logistical precision — Ashwin ensured the programme ran smoothly from registration to the on-stage finale.
+Ashwin Korde ran the day-to-day for Innopreneurs Season 12.
+A two-day event with 400+ guests, 10 startup pitches, many VC sessions, and government officials needs sharp planning.
+Ashwin made sure the programme ran smoothly from sign-in to the on-stage finale.

 Impact: Building Nagpur's Startup Ecosystem

-The most important thing to understand about Lemon Ideas is what it is trying to do at a systems level.
-India\'s startup ecosystem is heavily concentrated in Bengaluru, Mumbai, Delhi NCR, and a handful of other cities.
-Founders from the rest of India — including the 11 districts of Vidarbha — face a structural disadvantage in accessing capital, mentorship, and networks.
+The key thing to grasp about Lemon Ideas is what it tries to do at a system level.
+India\'s startup scene is packed into Bengaluru, Mumbai, Delhi NCR, and a few other cities.
+Founders from the rest of India face a real gap.
+That includes founders from the 11 districts of Vidarbha.
+They struggle to get capital, mentorship, and networks.

-Lemon Ideas exists to reduce that disadvantage.
-By building Innopreneurs into a programme that VCs from major cities actually attend, that Union Ministers write appreciation letters to, and that Maharashtra's Education Minister facilitates in person — Deepak Menaria has created a bridge between Nagpur's startup ecosystem and India\'s national one.
+Lemon Ideas works to shrink that gap.
+Deepak Menaria has built Innopreneurs into a programme VCs from major cities show up to.
+A programme Union Ministers send thank-you letters to.
+A programme Maharashtra's Education Minister attends in person.
+He has built a bridge between Nagpur's startup scene and India\'s national one.

 "